jlmelville/uwot/README.md

 I can't tell you how many times I blew up my R session while writing this.
 It's working for me at the moment, but there's no way there aren't problems waiting to be unleashed during an R garbage collection event or the like.
 Do not run the multi-threaded code without saving all your data first.
-The timing comparison below will be updated once I'm more convinced the multi-threading is being a good citizen.

 ## Implementation Details